x2vc/x2vc/src/site/markdown/build.md

 **Note on test failures:** At the time of this writing, some of the automated tests that cover random value generation use an averaging approach to verify the correct function of the implementations under test.
 Due to the random nature of the test data generated, this approach is prone to fail every now and then (see [issue 64](https://github.com/x2vc/x2vc/issues/64)).
 This results in the build process terminating with an error message during the testing phase.
-Until this issue is addressed, a simple repetition of the `mvn clean install` command shown above will usually complete successfully.
+Until this issue is addressed, a simple repetition of the `mvn clean verify` command shown above will usually complete successfully.

 ## Using Eclipse as IDE